vcelletti/astrowidelinks/README.md

-# AstroLinks - Updated to v5.3.0
+# AstroLinks - Updated to v5.5.5

 ![Astrolinks Demo Video](/public/astrolinks-demo.gif)

-A minimalist link-in-bio template for all your social media links, built with Astro and Tailwind CSS, and hosted on GitHub Pages.
+A minimalist link-in-bio template for all your social media links, built with Astro v5.5.5, Tailwind CSS and hosted on GitHub Pages.

 This customized Astro starter kit includes Tailwind CSS, Astro Icon support, a light and dark mode toggle and the Typewriter effect, with automated deployment to GitHub Pages.

+For more details on how I built this, check out the [blog](https://www.jorge-perez.dev/blog/astro-simple-project).

 ## Live Project Via GitHub Pages